 British Sign Language is part of the BANZSL (British, Australian and New Zealand Sign Language) family.
 It’s used throughout these countries and in South Africa, Papua New Guinea and Northern Ireland.
 Though English is the official language in all these countries, BSL is unrelated to ASL and shares only 31% of its signs with it.

-If you want to learn BSL, our tutors will create personalised sign language lessons to help you start learning or take your skills to the next level.
+If you want to learn BSL, our tutors will create personalized sign language lessons to help you start learning or take your skills to the next level.

 Sign language first came to Australia with immigrants from Britain.
 The first known signer was a deaf engraver from Edinburgh who arrived in 1825 after learning BSL at school.